 Operationally, the option of working from home will not be practical for certain industries, and with recommended or mandatory social distancing measures in place, many firms will find it extremely challenging (in some cases impossible) to maintain their business-as-usual capacity and capability.
 Others firms that transition to remote working will nevertheless face their own challenges, not least of which is the need to be mindful of the potential for reduced staff productivity, engagement and morale.

 Whatever the type of business, the direct challenges to maintaining the day-to-day functioning of business will need to be managed alongside an increased exposure to existing operational risks.
 Likelihoods of occurrence will, in many cases, be materially elevated.
-For example, malevolent cyber actors may view the spread of the coronavirus as an ideal opportunity to launch a targeted or wide spread cyberattack and empty offices/facilities, remote working and supplier restrictions over an extended period all raise the prospect of operational failure.
+For example, malevolent cyber actors may view the spread of the coronavirus as an ideal opportunity to launch a targeted or widespread cyberattack and empty offices and facilities.
+Remote working and supplier restrictions over an extended period raise the prospect of operational failure.

 Multiple impact vectors